 - Your spouse and his or her attorney if there is one

 - A neutral third-party mediator

-The purpose of mediation is to come to agreement about the major and minor issues such as property division, alimony or spousal support and child custody or visitation.
+The purpose of mediation is to come to agreement about issues such as property division, alimony or spousal support and child custody or visitation.
 If issues cannot be resolved during mediation, then the dissolution process proceeds into court.

-At Foster Law Office, our Iowa City family law attorneys work as your guide through the divorce process.
-We work toward a swift resolution within the confines of Iowa's laws.
+At Foster Law Office, our Iowa City family law attorneys will guide you through the divorce process.
+We will work toward a swift resolution within the confines of Iowa’s laws.

-The most important issue for any divorcing couple is typically the child custody issues.
-For couples without children, the most important issue is typically the division of property.
-Separating the assets can be traumatic, or it can be routine, depending upon the temperament of each spouse, the length of marriage and other factors.
+The most important issue for any divorcing couple is typically child custody.
+For couples without children, the most important issue is typically property division.
+Separating assets can be traumatic or routine, depending upon the temperament of each spouse, the length of the marriage and other factors.